 There is a Chinese takeout less than 2 miles from Kilcher Road that goes down into their compound and a school with full utility hookups 5 miles farther out the road from town than they are.
 We have been making fun of them calling for Chinese takeout for years but it really came home to us in a recent episode.

-Atz Lee…don’t know why his name ain’t Kilcher but it ain’t…he was heading out for a moose or deer or caribou hunt…some sort of protein to stock his freezer for the winter.
+Atz Lee…don’t know why his name ain’t Kilcher but it ain’t (Connie sez that it is because Atz and Lee are his first and middle names and he goes by Atz Lee since his father is Atz as well and goes by Atz)…he was heading out for a moose or deer or caribou hunt…some sort of protein to stock his freezer for the winter.
 Don’t know why he doesn’t just spend some of the money from his reality show and drive into Homer to the IGA and buy meat there…but whatever.
 Anyways…he was talking on the show about defending himself from bears that he might happen across on his 4 wheeler ATV and he talked about the semiautomatic pistol in a holster on his chest, another one on his hip, a rifle on his back, and another handgun on the 4 wheeler handlebars.
 Then he started into his “last resort” if all of his guns were lost or out of ammo…reached down to the dash of the 4 wheeler and pulled out a pair of chopsticks…he then talked about how he would stab the bear in the eyes with them.
 We immediately turned to each other and said…”we know where he got those…the Chinese takeout place”.
 What a bunch of frauds they are.
 Neil asked in the IGA if there was anything realistic about the show and they said the family was in and out of the IGA buying groceries all winter long…so much for living off the land in remotest Alaska I guess.
 There’s even an electrical supply line going down Kilcher Road into their campground…they always show cooking and eating by candlelight but I guess they need to keep the freezer cold somehow.
 Fakers.

 It is 77 degrees and sunny here in North Fort Myers today…going up into the 80s tomorrow and through the weekend…I tellya it is a tough life down here.
 Actually though…it is way less tough than being up north where the dreaded S word keeps happening and where the uniform of the day can’t be shorts, t-shirts and flip-flops.
 For those of you who are a bit confused by this whole “go south for the winter” thing…here are a few images that should help you make better decisions in future winters.
 Yeah…I realize there are a few people who actually like cold weather…but I’m not responsible for their poor decisions in life.
 There’s a reason for us to be down here.
 Yeah…I know it is hot in the summer but that is why God invented air conditioning…and there are hurricanes in the late summer and fall but in a concrete block construction house well away from any serious water and with a tile roof that’s less of an issue than you think.
 Besides…we can always go somewhere else if it gets too hot…and we won’t get all that overheated by the walk from the air conditioned house to the air-conditioned car and then into the air conditioned Elks Lodge.